-No, reusable period pants don't smell.
+No, period pants don't smell.
 When cared for following washing guidelines they don't retain any odour.
-As with all blood, there may be a metallic smell you notice when you go to the toilet but no different to a disposable pad or other period protection.
+As with all blood, there may be a metallic smell you notice when you go to the toilet but no different to a menstrual cup, pad or tampon.

 There won't be anything out of the ordinary and nothing anyone could smell for you to feel self conscious about.
 If you are smelling something stronger and unpleasant this won't be your vagina or pants but bacteria, and a tweak in your washable pant routine will be needed.

-That smell isn't period blood smell, it's bacteria and to be avoided.
+That smell you sometimes get in public toilets isn't period blood smell, it's bacteria and to be avoided.
 This is easy in reusable period pants.

 There are a few reasons why your period pants might smell, all are easily corrected by following our care guidance.

 If your period underwear smell: